 An income tax exemption is available for a period of ten (10) years for certain businesses locating in a GAP area.
+The eligible businesses include ones that:

+- manufacture

+process

+assemble

+store

+warehouse

+service

+distribute

+- sell any products or goods, including products of agriculture

-The eligible businesses include ones that: manufacture process assemble store warehouse service distribute research and development others as determined by MDA which will create at least ten (10) jobs EXCEPTIONS: These businesses cannot claim the exemption. retail establishments • gaming businesses or casinos • electrical generation facilities
+research and development

+- others as determined by MDA which will create at least ten (10) jobs

+EXCEPTIONS: These businesses cannot claim the exemption.

+retail establishments

+gaming businesses or casinos

+electrical generation facilities